Lin-zl522/Patapon-3-HD-Texture-Pack/README.md

 - All Unit Sprites
 - All Hero Masks
 - All Rare Pon Helms
-- All Equipments
+- All Equipment
 - All Items
-- 70% Monsters
+- ALL Monsters(?)
-- 50% Effects
+- 60% Effects
-- 50% Map Structures
+- 60% Map Structures

 ## Usage: